 Participant rights.
-As a participant in the Plan, you are entitled to certain rights and protections under the Employee Retirement Income Security Act of 1974 (ERISA).
+As a participant in the Plan, you are entitled to certain rights and protections under ERISA.
 ERISA provides that all Plan participants shall be entitled to:

-- ➤ Examine, without charge, at the Plan Administrator's office, all documents governing the Plan, including insurance contracts and collective bargaining agreements (if applicable), and a copy of the latest annual report (Form 5500 series) filed by the Plan Administrator with the U.S. Department of Labor. - Obtain copies of documents governing the operation of the Plan, including insurance contracts and collective bargaining agreements (if applicable), and copies of the latest annual report (Form 5500 series) and updated SPD, upon written request to the Plan Administrator.
+- Examine, without charge, at the Plan Administrator's office, all Plan documents including copies of all documents filed by the Plan Administrator with the U.S. Department of Labor. - Obtain copies of all Plan documents and other Plan information upon written request to the Plan Administrator.
 The Plan Administrator may assess a reasonable charge for the copies. - Receive a summary of the Plan's annual financial report.
 The Plan Administrator is required by law to provide each participant with a copy of this summary annual report. - Obtain a statement telling you whether you have a right to receive benefits under the Plan and, if so, what your current benefits are.
 You must request this statement in writing and you may only request this statement once a year.
-The Plan Administrator will provide the statement free of charge. - > File a claim for benefits.
+The Plan Administrator will provide the statement free of charge. - File a claim for benefits.